-The RESET input allows to erase any stored drive fault when the cause of the fault release has been cancelled.
+The RESET input allows the cancellation of any stored drive fault when the cause of the fault release has been eliminated.

 The activation of the PHASING input is starting the motor phasing procedure required at drive power up when the motor is equipped with an incremental encoder without Hall Effect sensors.